 Attend events and talk to people.

 Before settling on a breeder, talk to a variety of people at an ABKC event about the American Bully breed, good breeders, and what is involved.
-This is the best way to get a sense for who is a backyard breeder (so named because they don’t have experience in breeding specific traits, avoiding aggression, and so on) and who is a legitimate breeder.
+This is the best way to get a sense for who is a backyard breeder (so named because they don’t have experience in breeding specific traits, avoiding aggression, and so on) and who is a legitimate breeder like The Pack XXL.
 You will likely encounter many breeders at the show, too, and you can look at their personalities, their dogs’ personalities and appearance, and so on.
 If you’re looking for Bully pitbull puppies for sale, you need to do a lot of research so you know exactly what you’re getting into.
 It’s important to avoid simply looking in classified ads in your area and picking the first name you see.
 Even if you’re just aiming to buy a happy, friendly dog, dealing with a reputable, experienced breeder is always best.
 They can properly socialize their dogs so that your new Bully is a positive addition to your household.